game-workers-cooperative/documentation/bylaws.md

         - the Director in question is first given no less than ten calendar days advance written notice that this subject will be on the Board’s agenda, and
         - the Director in question is accorded an adequate opportunity to respond in person or in writing regarding their alleged violation before the expulsion vote is taken by the Board;
     - By a majority vote of the Owners of the Co-op, using the ballot process described in Section 4.7.
 The quorum for a vote to recall a Director shall be five percent of the current Owners.
-@todo talk with lawyer because all board members will be employees
+@todo lawyer

 5.8: In the event of a vacancy on the Board of Directors, the Board may choose to temporarily fill the vacancy by majority vote of the Directors in office or to leave the position vacant.
 An election by the Owners at the next Annual Owners’ Meeting shall fill the position for the remainder of the term, if any remains.

 5.9: The Board of Directors shall meet at least once quarterly at a time and place determined by the Board and posted as per Bylaw Section 4.1.
-A quorum shall consist of a majority of the Directors in office.
+A quorum shall consist of a majority (greater than 50%) of the Directors in office.
 Special meetings of the Board can be called by the President, and all Directors shall be notified at least seven days prior to such a meeting.
-@todo make sure majority is clearly defined everywhere it is used

 5.10: The Board of Directors shall establish a procedure for decision-making at their meetings.
 This procedure may be amended from time to time by the Board according to the decision making process then in effect.
-@todo maybe revise with polling process

 5.11: The principal officers of the Co-op shall be a President, a Vice President, a Secretary, and a Treasurer.
 They shall be elected by the Board for a term of one year.
 The President and Vice President shall be Directors.
 The Secretary and Treasurer may be the same person and need not be a Director.